Dexalot/dexalot-docs/docs/contracts/token/IncentiveDistributor.md

 trader are calculated off-chain and finalized at month&#x27;s end.
 To validate, we sign a message containing the trader address, ids and amounts of reward tokens earned to date.
-This signature is input to the claim function to verify and allow traders to withdraw their earned Dexalot Incentive Program (DIP) rewards.
+This signature is input to the claim function to verify and allow traders to withdraw their earned Dexalot Incentive Program (DIP) rewards to the PortfolioSubnet contract.

 ## Variables